os-js/manual.os-js.org/src/v3/development/README.md

 You can also distribute via git, where everything in the npm section above still applies.

-A disadvantage using git for deployment is that you have to create a spesific branch to avoid users downloading unwanted files and sources.
+A disadvantage using git for deployment is that you have to create a specific branch to avoid users downloading unwanted files and sources.